Exploring Information Seeking Agent Consolidation: Experimental Setup

 \section{Experimental Setup}

-\textbf{Training Datasets.} Following the setups of works~\cite{zhang2026docdancer,tao2026ragshaper,wu2025webdancer}, we construct training data for the three corresponding agent models.
-For each setting, we collect 4,500 ReAct-style agent trajectory data.
-As shown in Figure~\ref{fig:tool_answer}, different information-seeking settings exhibit distinct tool usage patterns and response characteristics.
-The Web setting involves the highest frequency of tool calls, reflecting its reliance on iterative search and page visits.
-In contrast, RAG primarily depends on dense retrieval, requiring fewer tool invocations while producing substantially shorter responses due to its evaluation suites.
-The Document setting demonstrates the lowest tool usage overall, consistent with its more localized search and reading process.
-These results suggest that information-seeking strategies vary significantly across settings, influencing both interaction dynamics and response length.
-We train our agent on Qwen3-30B-A3B-Think and Qwen3-4B-Think models with 128$k$ context length.
-Detailed implementation is provided in Appendix~\ref{app:imple}.
+\textbf{Training Datasets.} Following~\cite{zhang2026docdancer,tao2026ragshaper,wu2025webdancer}, we construct training data for the three corresponding agents, collecting 4{,}500 ReAct-style agent trajectories per setting.
+As shown in Figure~\ref{fig:tool_answer}, the three settings exhibit substantially different tool-use and response profiles: Web has the highest tool-call frequency (reflecting iterative search and page visits), Document has the lowest (consistent with its localized search-and-read process), and RAG primarily relies on dense retrieval with fewer tool invocations and substantially shorter responses dictated by its short-form evaluation format.
+The information-seeking strategies, interaction dynamics, and response length vary significantly across settings.
+We train on Qwen3-30B-A3B-Think and Qwen3-4B-Think with 128$k$ context length.
+Implementation details are in Appendix~\ref{app:imple}.